Introduction

 Russia as India's Top Crude Oil Supplier — Energy Geopolitics

-India's pragmatic "strategic autonomy" approach — buying cheap Russian crude while maintaining Western partnerships — has been both economically rational (saving billions in import costs) and diplomatically tested (US/EU pressure for alignment with sanctions).
+India's pragmatic "strategic autonomy" approach — buying cheap Russian crude while maintaining Western partnerships — has been both economically rational (saving billions in import costs) and diplomatically tested.
 India has primarily paid for Russian crude in UAE Dirhams and Indian Rupees through intermediaries, reducing dollar transaction exposure.

 Exam Strategy